eliezra236/react-storefront-app/README.md

 ### Setting Up Server

+0. Create an SQL db and connect it using the .env above.

 1. Uncomment the sync function at the bottom of server/src/database/database.ts And run it.

-2. Uncomment the initialCreate calls on server/src/database/writeToDB.ts and run it.
+2. Uncomment the initialCreate calls on server/src/database/writeToDB.ts and run it to make template items, You can also just manually create items from the GUI.

+You can also load up a backup to get basic example.

 ### Setting up Frontend (React)

 1. Change client/src/variables/myAxios to your server URL

+I made some real simple design to go along with it.
+Designers are welcome to make their changes and I will merge it :)

+## License
+Free to use